-- The RTL cannot have a clock port of a sequential element that is fed by internally generated clocks or gated clocks. - The active clock edge must be posedge. - You cannot use the RTL Encapsulation block inside an HLS Subsystem block. - The RTL cannot have latches.F - The RTL cannot have combinational loops. - The RTL cannot have instantiations of any FPGA device-specific primitives like DCM, RAMB16, or DSP48. - The RTL cannot have black box modules. - The RTL cannot be encapsulated if it has an input port with paths to multiple output ports, some of which are purely combinational and others registered.
+- The RTL cannot have a clock port of a sequential element that is fed by internally generated clocks or gated clocks. - The active clock edge must be posedge. - The RTL cannot have latches. - The RTL cannot have combinational loops. - The RTL cannot have instantiations of any FPGA device-specific primitives like DCM, RAMB16, or DSP48. - The RTL cannot have black box modules. - You cannot encapsulate RTL if it has an input port with paths to multiple output ports, some of which are purely combinational and others registered.
 This is a Simulink s-function framework limitation.
-If you have such a design, the tool issues an error message.
+If you have such a design, the tool issues an error message. - When a Verilog module M1 uses generics to control port widths and the module is instantiated in multiple RTL blocks with different parameter settings, the top-level VHDL output generated by SMC is incorrect.
+Use the top-level Verilog output of SMC in this scenario.